peekxc/simplextree/README.md

 [#](#connected_components) _SimplexTree_ $ **connected_components**

-Returns an integer vector yielding the connected components of the simplicial complex.
-Each connected component is associated with an integer, and the resulting vector represents the mapping between the (ordered) set vertices and the their corresponding connected components.
+Returns the connected components of the simplicial complex.

+Each connected component is associated with an integer; the result of this function is an integer vector mapping the (ordered) set vertices to their corresponding connected component.

 [#](#vertices) _SimplexTree_ $ **vertices**